rcazzara/seldovia/_boats/Salvator_The.md

 unnecessary gear and masts and rearranged to accommodate canning machinery.

-**Carl Gosta Lindstedt** came to Seldovia in the mid-1920's at the age of 19.
+Susan Springer reported "**Carl Gosta Lindstedt** came to Seldovia in the mid-1920's at the age of 19.
 He arrived from Seattle on the 4-masted schooner Alice Cook.
 He remembered 52 seine boats tied up at the saltry where he worked and 4-5 thousand people flowing into town during summer herring run.
 The herring